9th Software Engineering Doctoral Symposium

 THE DOCTORAL SYMPOSIUM

-The goal of the SEDES doctoral symposium is to provide Software Engineering PhD students with an environment in which they can present and discuss their work, receive feedback and suggestions from faculty and peers, and network with other researchers in the field.
+The goal of the SEDES doctoral symposium is to provide Software Engineering PhD students with an environment in which they can present and discuss their work, receive constructive feedback and suggestions from established faculty members and peers, and network with other researchers in the field.
 Besides being an opportunity to gather the community of researchers in Software Engineering, both in academic or industrial settings, SEDES also aims at fostering international cooperation with Software Engineering faculty members, by means of joint co-supervisions.

 Papers submission: May 25th, 2021